w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 Polkadot uses [Cross-Chain Message Passing (XCMP)](learn-crosschain) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
-Given that collators will need to be full nodes of the Relay Chain as well, they will be connected to one another and will be able to relay messages from parachain A to parachain B..
+Given that collators will need to be full nodes of the Relay Chain as well, they will be connected and will be able to relay messages from parachain A to parachain B..
 Messages do not pass through the Relay Chain, only proofs of post and channel operations (open, close, etc.) go into the Relay Chain.
 This enhances scalability by keeping data on the edges of the system.

-Polkadot will add an additional protocol called [SPREE](learn-spree) that provides shared logic for cross-chain messages.
+Polkadot will add a protocol called [SPREE](learn-spree) that provides shared logic for cross-chain messages.
 Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.